2018 to 2020:

-Northern Ireland is part of the United Kingdom (UK) which also includes England, Wales and Scotland.
+Northern Ireland (N.I.) is part of the United Kingdom (UK) which also includes England, Wales and Scotland.
 The UK has a very liberal pro-choice abortion law, the 1967 Abortion Act.
-However it does not currently apply in Northern Ireland.
+However it did not apply to Northern Ireland.

 The island of Ireland is divided between: